 The following hydrological aspects are being considered as part of the site selection process for each of the substations:

-- Private water supplies - Groundwater dependent terrestrial ecosystem (GWDTE's). - Potential for flood risk (particularly at Aigas). - If any designated sites are hydrologicall linked to the site.
+- Groundwater dependent terrestrial ecosystem (GWDTE's).
+Potential for flood risk (particularly at Aigas).
+If any designated sites are hydrologically linked to the site.